GenevieveDorrell/Carbon-FootPrint-Calucaltor/README.md

 How Much Electricity on Average Do Homes in Your State Use?
 (Ranked by State). (n.d.).
 Retrieved November 04, 2020, from https://www.electricchoice.com/blog/electricity-on-average-do-homes/

+Pearce, F. (2019, May 23).
+In store or online - what's the environmentally friendliest way to shop?
+Retrieved November 08, 2020, from https://ensia.com/features/environmental-cost-online-shopping-delivery/